Community Initiatives & Mentorship Opportunities

-Google Summer of Code | Google Inc
+Google Summer of Code | Google, Inc.

 The Google Summer of Code™ is a program that offers student developers stipends to write code for various open source projects.
 Haiku made its debut as a mentoring organization in 2007, and has since been chosen to participate every year.
-Participating in the Google Summer of Code has not only meant getting fresh code for many different areas of Haiku, but has also translated into community growth, as several former Google Summer of Code students have become active long-term Haiku contributors over time.
+Participating in the Google Summer of Code has not only meant getting fresh code for many different areas of Haiku, but has also translated into community growth, as several former Google Summer of Code students have become active long-term Haiku contributors over time.Latest entries

-Google Code-In | Google Inc
+Google Code-In | Google, Inc.

-Google Code-In Is the little brother of the Summer of Code which targets younger students - 13 to 17 years old - and consists of many small tasks that are suitable for that age group.
-Every student that completes at least one task gets a certificate and for at least three tasks additionally a t-shirt.
-The five best students per organization win a sweatshirt and two of those will be invited to visit the Google headquarters after each competition.
+Google Code-In™ was the little brother of the Summer of Code which targeted younger students - 13 to 17 years old - and consisted of many small tasks that were suitable for that age group.
+Every student that completed at least one task got a certificate and for at least three tasks additionally a t-shirt.
+Some additional prizes were awarded to top performing students.
+The top two students per organization were invited to visit the Google headquarters after each competition.Archive

 VALS Semester of Code | Virtual Alliances for Learning Society

 "Its goal is to connect higher education students with open source projects to introduce them to the cooperative nature of working within a group on a bigger project.
 For Haiku, besides potentially extending its feature set, it's another opportunity to spark the interest of new, eager developers with a chance to gain future regular contributors."

 The Haiku Code Drive was a program designed to raise funds from the community in order to sponsor students to produce code for Haiku.
 The Haiku Code Drive program specifically targeted student candidates that applied for Haiku but could not make it into the Google Summer of Code.
 We were offering them a U$2,500 stipend per successfully completed project.Archive